AkshayGadekar/useStylesHook/README.md

 }));
 ```

-One can also pass depenedencies to function as second parameter besides theme
+One can also use depenedencies, just pass it to function as second parameter besides theme

 ```javascript
 const useStyles = makeStyles((theme, deps) => ({